What Is The Function Of Hair Shaft? | Vital Hair Facts

 What Is The Function Of Hair Shaft in Protecting the Scalp?

-The hair shaft acts as a physical barrier that shields the scalp from environmental hazards like UV radiation, dust, and minor abrasions.
+The hair shaft acts as a physical barrier that helps shield the scalp from environmental hazards like UV radiation, dust, and minor abrasions.
 Its outer cuticle layer consists of overlapping scales that help minimize damage and protect the sensitive skin underneath.

 How Does The Hair Shaft Provide Insulation?

-The hair shaft traps air close to the scalp, which helps regulate body temperature.
-In cold weather, this insulating layer prevents heat loss, while in hot conditions, it offers some protection against direct sun exposure, helping maintain a stable scalp environment.
+The hair shaft helps trap air close to the scalp, which can assist with temperature regulation.
+In cold weather, this insulating layer can help reduce heat loss, while in hot conditions, it can provide some protection against direct sun exposure.

 What Is The Sensory Role of The Hair Shaft?